marvinam17/DLMDWWDE02_data_engineering/README.md

 A Presto instance is deployed to enable SQL connection to Cassandra.
 The relevant configuration files are mounted into the container.
 In this setup no authentification is required for Presto.

 ### Data Visualization
 Apache Superset is deployed in a single container solution.
-The handbook recommends a different deployment strategy using another Postgres instance and redis for chaching.
+The handbook recommends a different deployment strategy using another Postgres instance and Redis for chaching.
 To keep the computational effort in acceptable limits a single container strategy was chosen.
-A Dashboard was created as zip file and is loaded to the Superset instance using another init container and the API.
+A dashboard was created as zip file and is loaded to the Superset instance using another init container and the Superset API.

 ## Dashboard Preview